Jagtap01sumit/ng/Readme.md

 - You cannot apply \*ngIf directly to <ng-content>.
 That's why we wrap it with ng-container, which doesn't add extra DOM but allows structural directives.

+- \*ngIf → Angular automatically wraps the element in a <ng-template> for you.
+You just write the div (or any element) and Angular handles the template behind the scenes.
+- -[ngIf] → You must explicitly write the <ng-template> yourself.
+Angular won’t wrap the element

 ### What is Template Initiation in Angular?

 **Template Initiation** means creating and preparing reusable templates in your Angular component that can be displayed (or not) based on certain conditions.